-- Emergency management organization: Establish an emergency management organization to respond to pandemic flu triggered events in a rapid and orderly manner in an effort to reduce or minimize the risk of infection to employees, employees' families, Entergy retirees, and others. - Business continuity resources and planning: Provide information and resources to employees and Entergy's various business functions; minimize the risk of infection to our workers; to maintain business continuity; and by supporting appropriate safety and health objectives. - Communications and liaisons: Provide for the accumulation and dissemination to Entergy's management, employees, retirees, other on-site workers, and the general public, accurate and timely information regarding the extent of a pandemic's impact to Entergy operations and any significant business interruption.
+• Response: Utilize Entergy's all hazards planning framework to establish the team needed to respond to pandemic flu triggered events in a rapid and orderly manner in an effort to

+- reduce or minimize the risk of infection to employees, employees' families, Entergy retirees, and others. - Business continuity resources and planning: Provide information and resources to employees and Entergy's various business functions to minimize the risk of infection to its workers; to maintain business continuity; and support appropriate safety and health objectives. - Communications and liaisons: Provide for the accumulation and dissemination to Entergy's management, employees, retirees, other on-site workers, and the general public, accurate and timely information regarding the extent of a pandemic's impact to Entergy operations and any significant business interruption.
 This will include information regarding the progress being made in maintaining a healthy work environment and assisting business function(s) in maintaining business continuity.
 It will also include the establishment of any necessary liaisons between Entergy's Pandemic teams, local, state, and federal health agencies, and the media.